htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 COD Application Attributes
 ''''''''''''''''''''''''''

+:index:`attributes<single: attributes; COD>`
-:index:`attributes;COD<single: attributes;COD>` :index:`Required attributes<single: Required attributes>`
+:index:`Required attributes<single: Required attributes; Defining Applications>`

 Attributes for a COD application are either required or optional.
 The following attributes are required:
-:index:`required attributes;COD<single: required attributes;COD>`
+:index:`required attributes<single: required attributes; COD>`

  ``Cmd``
-    This attribute :index:`Cmd<single: Cmd>`\ defines the full path to the executable program to be run as a COD application.
+    This attribute :index:`Cmd<single: Cmd; required attributes>`\ defines the full path to the executable program to be run as a COD application.
     Since HTCondor does not currently provide any mechanism to transfer files on behalf of COD applications, this path should be a valid path on the machine where the application will be run.
 It is a string attribute, and must therefore be enclosed in quotation marks (").
 There is no default.

 ``Owner``
-    If the *condor\_startd* daemon is executing as root on :index:`Owner<single: Owner>`\ the resource where a COD application will run, the user must also define ``Owner`` to specify what user name the application will run as.
+    If the *condor\_startd* daemon is executing as root on :index:`Owner<single: Owner; required attributes>`\ the resource where a COD application will run, the user must also define ``Owner`` to specify what user name the application will run as.
 On Windows, the *condor\_startd* daemon always runs as an Administrator service, which is equivalent to running as root on Unix platforms.
-If the user specifies any COD application attributes with the *condor\_cod* *activate*
-    command-line tool, the ``Owner`` attribute will be defined as the user name that ran *condor\_cod* *activate*.
-However, if the user defines all attributes of their COD application in the HTCondor configuration files, and does not define any attributes with the *condor\_cod* *activate* command-line tool, there is no default, and ``Owner`` must be specified in the configuration file. ``Owner`` must contain a valid user name on the given COD resource.
+If the user specifies any COD application attributes with the *condor\_cod* *activate* command-line tool, the ``Owner`` attribute will be defined as the user name that ran *condor\_cod* *activate*.
+However, if the user defines all attributes of their COD application in the HTCondor configuration files, and does not define any attributes with the *condor\_cod* *activate* command-line tool, there is no default, and ``Owner`` must be specified in the configuration file.
+    ``Owner`` must contain a valid user name on the given COD resource.
     It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``RequestCpus``
     Required when running on a *condor\_startd*
-    :index:`RequestCpus<single: RequestCpus>`\ that uses partitionable slots.
+    :index:`RequestCpus<single: RequestCpus; required attributes>`\ that uses
+    partitionable slots.
 It specifies the number of CPU cores from the partitionable slot allocated for this job.

 ``RequestDisk``
     Required when running on a *condor\_startd*
-    :index:`RequestDisk<single: RequestDisk>`\ that uses partitionable slots.
+    :index:`RequestDisk<single: RequestDisk; required attributes>`\ that uses
+    partitionable slots.
 It specifies the disk space, in Megabytes, from the partitionable slot allocated for this job.

 ``RequestMemory``
     Required when running on a *condor\_startd*
-    :index:`RequestMemory<single: RequestMemory>`\ that uses partitionable slots.
+    :index:`RequestMemory<single: RequestMemory; required attributes>`\ that uses
+    partitionable slots.
 It specifies the memory, in Megabytes, from the partitionable slot allocated for this job.

-:index:`optional attributes;COD<single: optional attributes;COD>`
+:index:`optional attributes<single: optional attributes; COD>`
-:index:`Optional attributes<single: Optional attributes>`
+:index:`Optional attributes<single: Optional attributes; Defining Applications>`

 The following list of attributes are optional:

  ``JobUniverse``
     This attribute defines what HTCondor job
-    :index:`JobUniverse<single: JobUniverse>`\ universe to use for the given COD application.
+    :index:`JobUniverse<single: JobUniverse; optional attributes>`\ universe to use for the given COD application.
 The only tested universes are vanilla and java.
 This attribute must be an integer, with vanilla using the value 5, and java using the value 10.

 ``IWD``
     IWD is an acronym for Initial Working Directory.
-    :index:`IWD<single: IWD>`\ It defines the full path to the directory where a given COD application are to be run.
+    :index:`IWD<single: IWD; optional attributes>`\ It defines the full path to the directory where a given COD application are to be run.
 Unless the application changes its current working directory, any relative path names used by the application will be relative to the IWD.
 If any other attributes that define file names (for example, ``In``, ``Out``, and so on) do not contain a full path, the ``IWD`` will automatically be pre-pended to those file names.
 It is a string attribute, and must therefore be enclosed in quotation marks (").
 If the ``IWD`` is not specified, the temporary execution sandbox created by the *condor\_starter* will be used as the initial working directory.

 ``In``
-    This string defines the path to the file on the :index:`In<single: In>`\ COD resource that should be used as standard input (``stdin``) for the COD application.
+    This string defines the path to the file on the :index:`In<single: In; optional attributes>`\ COD resource that should be used as standard input (``stdin``) for the COD application.
 This file (and all parent directories) must be readable by whatever user the COD application will run as.
 If not specified, the default is ``/dev/null``.
 It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``Out``
-    This string defines the path to the file on the :index:`Out<single: Out>`\ COD resource that should be used as standard output (``stdout``) for the COD application.
+    This string defines the path to the file on the :index:`Out<single: Out; optional attributes>`\ COD resource that should be used as standard output (``stdout``) for the COD application.
     This file must be writable (and all parent directories readable) by whatever user the COD application will run as.
 If not specified, the default is ``/dev/null``.
 It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``Err``
-    This string defines the path to the file on the :index:`Err<single: Err>`\ COD resource that should be used as standard error (``stderr``) for the COD application.
+    This string defines the path to the file on the :index:`Err<single: Err; optional attributes>`\ COD resource that should be used as standard error (``stderr``) for the COD application.
 This file must be writable (and all parent directories readable) by whatever user the COD application will run as.
 If not specified, the default is ``/dev/null``.
 It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``Env``
-    This string defines environment variables to :index:`Env<single: Env>`\ set for a given COD application.
+    This string defines environment variables to
+    :index:`Env<single: Env; optional attributes>`\ set for a given COD application.
 Each environment variable has the form NAME=value.
     Multiple variables are delimited with a semicolon.
-An
+An example:
-    example: Env = "PATH=/usr/local/bin:/usr/bin;TERM=vt100" It is a string attribute, and must therefore be enclosed in quotation marks (").
+    Env = "PATH=/usr/local/bin:/usr/bin;TERM=vt100" It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``Args``
-    This string attribute defines the list of :index:`Args<single: Args>`\ arguments to be supplied to the program on the command-line.
+    This string attribute defines the list of :index:`Args<single: Args; optional attributes>`\ arguments to be supplied to the program on the command-line.
 The arguments are delimited (separated) by space characters.
 There is no default.
 If the ``JobUniverse`` corresponds to the Java universe, the first argument must be the name of the class containing ``main``.
 It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``JarFiles``
-    This string attribute is only used if :index:`JarFiles<single: JarFiles>`\ ``JobUniverse`` is 10 (the Java universe).
+    This string attribute is only used if :index:`JarFiles<single: JarFiles; optional attributes>`\ ``JobUniverse`` is 10 (the Java universe).
 If a given COD application is a Java program, specify the JAR files that the program requires with this attribute.
     There is no default.
 It is a string attribute, and must therefore be enclosed in quotation marks (").
 Multiple file names may be delimited with either commas or white space characters, and therefore, file names can not contain spaces.

 ``KillSig``
-    This attribute specifies what signal should be :index:`KillSig<single: KillSig>`\ sent whenever the HTCondor system needs to gracefully shutdown the COD application.
+    This attribute specifies what signal should be :index:`KillSig<single: KillSig; optional attributes>`\ sent whenever the HTCondor system needs to gracefully shutdown the COD application.
 It can either be specified as a string containing the signal name (for example KillSig = "SIGQUIT"), or as an integer (KillSig = 3) The default is to use SIGTERM.

 ``StarterUserLog``
-    This string specifies a file name for a :index:`StarterUserLog<single: StarterUserLog>`\ log file that the *condor\_starter* daemon can write with entries for relevant events in the life of a given COD application.
-It is similar to the job event log file specified for regular HTCondor jobs with the **Log**\ :index:`Log;submit commands<single: Log;submit commands>` command in a submit description file.
+    This string specifies a file name for a :index:`StarterUserLog<single: StarterUserLog; optional attributes>`\ log file that the *condor\_starter* daemon can write with entries for relevant events in the life of a given COD application.
+It is similar to the job event log file specified for regular HTCondor jobs with the **Log**\ :index:`Log<single: Log; submit commands>` command in a submit description file.
 However, certain attributes that are placed in a job event log do not make sense in the COD environment, and are therefore omitted.
 The default is not to write this log file.
 It is a string attribute, and must therefore be enclosed in quotation marks (").

 ``StarterUserLogUseXML``
     If the ``StarterUserLog``
-    :index:`StarterUserLogUseXML<single: StarterUserLogUseXML>`\ attribute is defined, the
+    :index:`StarterUserLogUseXML<single: StarterUserLogUseXML; optional attributes>`\ attribute
-    default format is a human-readable format.
+    is defined, the default format is a human-readable format.
 However, HTCondor can write out this log in an XML representation, instead.
     To enable the XML format for this job event log, the ``StarterUserLogUseXML`` boolean is set to TRUE.
 The default if not specified is FALSE.

-If any attribute that specifies a path (``Cmd``, ``In``, ``Out``,\ ``Err``, ``StarterUserLog``) is not a full path name, HTCondor automatically prepends the value of ``IWD``. :index:`Job ID<single: Job ID>` :index:`Job ID<single: Job ID>`
+If any attribute that specifies a path (``Cmd``, ``In``, ``Out``,\ ``Err``, ``StarterUserLog``) is not a full path name, HTCondor automatically prepends the value of ``IWD``.
+:index:`Job ID<single: Job ID; Defining Applications>`
+:index:`Job ID<single: Job ID; defining applications>`

 The final set of attributes define an identification for a COD application.
 The job ID is made up of both the ``ClusterId`` and